06 May The Dark Side of Taking Anti-Anxiety Medications

 Anti-anxiety medicines by themselves are rarely seen in overdoses, barring taking an exceedingly large dose.
 However, benzos are regularly found in the cases of opiate and alcohol overdoses with some form of anti-anxiety medicine found in one out of every three fatal overdoses.
 According to the CDC, roughly three-fourths of overdoses that involve benzos include other narcotics.
 A big part of this is the doubling down effect of combining two central nervous system depressants.
 In fact, 2016 saw some 9,000 Americans die a benzo-related death.
 So, if you have been prescribed Xanax, do everything in your power to avoid mixing it with another drug, legal or not, or with alcohol.
 Sadly, many individuals taking these drugs are unaware of the true dangers of mixing Xanax and alcohol together.

 Alternative anxiety coping mechanisms

 Although there is no one magical cure-all for anxiety and mood issues, there are a handful of healthy coping mechanisms one struggling with anxiety can use to regain control of their life.
-Homeopathic remedies include:
+Homeopathic remedies for anxiety treatment include: